applejuice8/timetable-visualizer/README.md

 # Usage

 1. In `popup/timetable.js`, edit the `mySubjects` list to your respective subjects.
+You do not need the full subject name, just a unique substring such as "operating system" instead of "Operating System Fundamentals".

 2. Navigate to iZone timetable selection page `https://izone.sunway.edu.my/...`